kevinsullivan/physvm_develop/ONBOARD.md

 ## Docker Setup

 1. Download Docker for your respective platform (https://www.docker.com/products/docker-desktop) and ensure daemon is running.
 Make an account with Docker and get permission from the owner of the docker to pull the current image (owner as of 5/26/2020 is Andrew Elsey).

+1.5.
+Check your hardware for amount of memory (Host_mem) number of cores/threads (Host_cores), and then change your Docker Preferences to allocate desired shares of these resources to Docker (VM_cores and VM_mem).
+Remember the values of VM_cores and VM_mem, as you will need them later in these oboarding instructions.

 2. Issue the following command in a terminal window:
 ```shell
 docker login